 The omens for the event, Future Yard, are exceptional; if you are looking for a compelling musical smorgasboard in a novel setting, its first edition has everything covered.

-There's an eclectic set of venues commandeered for the weekend - including the Victorian magnificence of Birkenhead Town Hall, the grounds of the 850-year-old Birkenhead Priory, the Bloom Building and Gallagher's.
+There's an eclectic set of venues commandeered for the weekend - including the Victorian magnificence of Birkenhead Town Hall, the grounds of the 850-year-old Birkenhead Priory, and the Bloom Building.

 And there is an aim and ethos holding the whole thing together - energising a town through music - so every element has the feel of having been sympathetically crafted.